 The brand launched a series of “Before & After” images, highlighting how happy you can feel after having some exercise, as opposed to the dramatic physical transformations that usually such comparisons showcase.
 People simply seem to have a mood boost.

 That was our selection of great PR campaigns and successful PR examples to inspire you.

-Nonetheless, if you feel unsure where to start, keep reading!
+Nonetheless, if you feel unsure why you should go through all this stuff, keep reading!

 9 Steps to Create Effective Public Relations (PR) Campaigns